 - Download the Inkpath app, or visit https://webapp.inkpath.co.uk to see a browser version on a laptop/PC

-- Enter your university email address – the full email address which can receive mail, not any shortened user ID you may have within your university
+- Students at The Open University and University of Oxford - choose your home university.
+Enter your university email address – the full email address which can receive mail, not any shortened user ID you may have within your university

 - Press the “Sign up” button